operationalguy/silent-XMRig-miner/README.md

 -Miner starts mining 'Ping' URL - URL to which HTTP/HTTPS 'GET' request will be sent every time miner is started.
 - Custom arguments - If anything is present in this fields, one of 3 filed(selected randomly) will be used as arguments for XMRig and everything above will be ignored
 - Test button - Populates 'Arguments test' field with composed arguments the same way as silent-XMRig-miner does.
 This way you can test before configuring.
 It will take in account your current time zone and CPU information.
-- Generate button - Writes configuration in to silent-XMRig-miner installer.
+- Generate button - Genarates silent-XMRig-miner installers.

 # silent-XMRig-miner dll